almossawi/badarguments/extras/content/posts/main/index.md

 **Algorithms**, just like all layers of indirection, can conceal subjectivity.
 As might statements like, "Let's see what the data tells us."
 If you're not careful, the data will tell you anything you want it to tell you.

-**Credit scores** can hide the criteria by which someone might be denied a loan or a rental. **Borderline content** determines whether or not your videos are recommended to new users on YouTube, even when it complies with YouTube's terms of use. **Community standards** determine whether or not your content gets published on Facebook, even when it complies with Facebook's terms of use.
-And **software glitches** are made to take the blame when inconvenient content is deleted on social media websites.
+**Credit scores** can hide the criteria by which someone might be denied a loan or a rental. **Borderline content** determines whether or not your videos are recommended to new users on YouTube, even when it complies with YouTube's terms of use. **Community standards** determine whether or not your content gets published on Facebook, even when it complies with Facebook's terms of use. **Software glitches** are made to take the blame when inconvenient content is deleted on social media websites.

 It's a **victory** if we like the people doing it, and a massacre if we don't.

+It's a **revolutionary war** if we're the ones fighting it, and sedition if it's somebody else doing the fighting.

+In a world where rabbits are projected in the image of a monster, **anti-rabbit fighter** right away lends someone legitimacy.
+They're anti-rabbit, we're anti-rabbit, so naturally, we must both be righteous.
+It's a selective yardstick that gets to conflate which side you're on with whether what you're doing is morally permissable.

 **Enhanced interrogation techniques** sounds better than good old torture.

 **Administrative detention** sounds better than incarceration without trial.

-**Rubber bullets**, much like their cousins the sponge grenades, sound softer, kinder, gentler, and moral civilized than steel bullets.
-Until you realize rubber bullets contain a metal core, that is.
-Until you realize they are often fired at faces with the goal of blinding, maiming, and severely injuring.
+**Rubber bullets**, much like sponge grenades, sound softer, kinder, gentler, and more civilized than steel bullets.
+Until one realizes rubber bullets contain a metal core, that is, as an article in <i>Le Monde</i> recently reported.
+Until one realizes that when fired at someone's face, they blind, maim, and severely injure.
 Rubber bullets, fired from **nonlethal weapons**.

 **Private military company** sounds better than mercenary.

-Or in a world where, say, rabbits are projected in the image of a monster, then a phrase like "Anti-rabbit fighter" right away sounds better than "mercenary".
-They're anti-rabbit, we're anti-rabbit, so naturally, we must both be righteous.
-And those others must be . . . wrongus.
+**Military target** sounds better than _families_ of military targets.

 **Collateral damage** sounds better than civilian deaths.